Nombre en español: Barraquete Aliazul

 Nombre en ingles: Blue-winged Teal

-Nombre científico: Anas discors
+Nombre científico: Spatula discors

-La cerceta aliazul (Anas discors), también conocida como pato media luna, pato de alas azules, barraquete aliazul, pato de Florida o yaguasa aliazul, es una especie de ave anseriforme de la familia Anatidae nativa de América.
+La cerceta aliazul (Spatula discors), también conocida como pato media luna, pato de alas azules, barraquete aliazul, pato de Florida o yaguasa aliazul, es una especie de ave anseriforme de la familia Anatidae nativa de América.

 Es pardo manchado y punteado de negro, con diseño alar como el del pato pico cuchara sudamericano, cabeza y cuello ceniciento oscuro, notable medialuna en la cara y mancha blanca en los flancos, en los machos.
 La hembra no tiene la medialuna en la cara, pero tiene una leve ceja loreal clara.